Find out which are the most fragrant flowers in this article.

 23. Scented Primrose

 Also called Frangipani, plumeria is a subtropical or tropical flower related to oleander.
-Its flowers are softly fragrant in daytime and intensifies in night.
-Its other names are yasmin & champa.
+Its flowers are softly fragrant in the daytime and intensify at night.
+The other names are yasmin & champa.

 21. Sweet autumn clematis